-Green teas have a subtle, earthy, vegetal palette that combines well with mild flavoured dishes such as vegetarian, salads, fish, mild green curries and light chicken dishes.
-This type of tea has three main flavour profiles that each individually accentuate and unlock the taste of foods in pleasant ways.
+Green teas have a subtle, earthy, vegetal palette that combines well with mildly flavoured dishes such as vegetarian, salads, fish, mild green curries and light chicken dishes.
+This type of tea has three main flavour profiles that each individually accentuates and unlocks the taste of foods in pleasant ways.

 Fruity green teas are a representative of Ceylon and Indian green teas; they have a light sweetness that lends itself to chicken, fruit salads and unsweetened pastries, as well as baked meat dishes.
 Nonetheless, this tea does work well together with deep-fried or greasy meat dishes.